windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/components/di/basic-usage.md

 ## Lazy Loading

-Sometimes we will hope not create object instantly, we can use callback to create object.
+Sometimes we will hope not to create object instantly, we can use callback to create object.

 ```php
 // Set a closure into it